mickfuzz/phd4/_posts/thesis_chapters/2022-9-6-Results-Missions.md

 See journal notes and contrast with existing research with GDP, and learner choice, and levels of abstraction techniques

+From the literature what are complexities involving the practitioner practicalities?
+What does this research add to these debates?

+One to one instruction to explain concepts is ideal but unrealistic in classrooms.

 ## Final Section - Synthesis